vikasvijigiri/QBS_Harper_Collins/README.md

 Step 7: After step 6 is thoroughly taken care, run all the cell in order from top.

-Step 8: In the last cell, the corresponding files generated are merged to give a complete chapter contents.
+Step 8: In the last cell, the corresponding files generated are merged to give a complete chapter content.